 Termites are located in most parts of the world and they are very common throughout the greater Los Angeles area and Orange County.
 Termites never sleep.
 Once they invade a home they start eating, working, and multiplying 24 hours a day, seven days a week.

 In the United States, termites damage more than 600,000 homes each year.
-Residents in the U.S. spend an estimated $5 billion annually to control termites and to repair the damage that termites cause.
-That’s more than the cost of all the fires, earthquakes, and hurricanes in the U.S. combined.
+Residents in the U.S. spend an estimated $5 billion annually on termite treatment and control and to repair the damage that termites cause.
+That’s more damage from pest infestations than the cost of all the fires, earthquakes, and hurricanes in the U.S. combined.

 A termite’s sole purpose in life is to consume cellulose, a chief component of wood.
 They are very useful in nature because they help to break down and recycled dead trees.